animal-tree/Writing-stuff/BadStuff7-Consciousness.md

 Perhaps it’s much simpler, in the atoms themselves.

 Protons?
 Neutrons?
 Zipping electrons?
 Or all matter and particles?
 In that case, perhaps a flipbook is conscious, sort of.

+**Consciousness and Occam's razor**:

+Given two causal explanations of effect $y$, one that depends on $x$ as cause and the other that depends on $x, y$ as cause:

+1. $\mathbf{P}((y, h^{(n)}) \sim \mathrm{R}^n(a, h^{(0)}) \vert y, \mathrm{R})$
+2. $\mathbf{P}((y, h^{(n)}) \sim \mathrm{R}^n(a, b, h^{(0)}) \vert y, \mathrm{R})$

+an epistemological principle can be added to disentangle causes for the sake of generality.

+But why is generality a motivator for reasoning?
+It is a good prior for human reasoning, though only useful as a heuristic for search, not as a deduction step.
+However, in epistemological deduction, search is effectively what we're doing, as it's about the quantification of belief.

+Fewer assumptions, until evidence is available to the contrary, is wiser.

+It does not afford us to say consciousness is "only" matter.
+Just that it definitely is.
+It could be something else as well, and the assumption of-non-consciousness of flipbook could be wrong.

+Does it mean more than what the flipbook assumption already tells us?

+It means before we understand the representation, we should identify the matter.

+Collision entanglements.

+Specific ones or interpretable ones?

+Yes, interpretable complexities.
+Or something specific to the brain.

+Then what is the "feeling" that a computer feels?

+Electric.
+Not good.
+Zipping-zapping, whiny, uncomfortable.

+What does a rock feel?

+Hard.

+Can a tree feel pain?

+It can feel love.